 Make your own garden-wear, with my hypertufa recipe!

 Relax!
 Hypertufa is not some kind of expensive, trademarked compound.
 It is very cheap and easy to make.
 This article will show you step-by-step, how to build a highly realistic, stone-effect planter or pot from as little as a couple of quid!

 A while back, I whittled together this impressive hypertufa stone-effect trough (above).
 It cost me just £3 ($4) to construct.
 By the way, this example is not for sale!
 After just one week, my trough looked very much like real stone.
 I can’t wait until it is populated with lichen and moss.

 Bare in mind that I am not a stonemason.
 Working with hypertufa is so straight forward.
 It’s very easy to create breathtaking rustic garden features that will definitely improve with age.

 a recipe without peat

 Hypertufa is made of equal parts of cement, sharp sand (or perlite) and peat moss or coconut fibre (coir).
 See fig 1.
 Please keep in mind that cement isn’t at all environmentally friendly.
 To reduce my carbon footprint, and make a planter without peat, I tend to use left-over cement from other projects.
 I use coir (a sustainable media) instead of peat moss (another alternative organic ingredient).
 Coir is a natural fibre and by-product, extracted from the husk of coconuts.
 It can be found in most garden centres and hardware stores and is usually sold as a water expandable compost substitute.

 How to build realistic hypertufa pots and troughs

 This project will cost about £3 ($4) per unit (or £10 ($13) set-up for a one-off).
 That is about 5% of the cost of a real stone trough!
 Before starting to construct your hypertufa planter, please make sure you have the following items on hand.
-I have personally made many items using this hypertufa recipe:
+I have personally made many items using this recipe: